IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/action-requests.md

 Examples include [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest), where the subscriber asks the publisher to subscribe him/her on a LogisticsObject; or the [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest), where a `User of a LogisticsObject` submits a [Change](https://onerecord.iata.org/ns/api#Change) of a LogisticsObject that must be approved and applied by the [`Holder of the LogisticsObject`](./concepts.md#holder-of-a-logistics-object).

-While the creation of Action Requests by submitting Change, Subscription or Access Delegation objects is described in the previous sections, this section describes the managing of Action Requests.
+While the creation of Action Requests by submitting Change, Subscription, Verification or Access Delegation objects is described in the previous sections, this section describes the managing of Action Requests.
 This enables users and holders to view and revoke action requests, and enables holders to change the status of an ActionRequest, i.e. to accept or reject.

 **Guidelines for Action Requests in ONE Record:**

 - An [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) MUST be accessible via the URI of the [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) (requires sufficient permissions)

 - An [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) MUST only be accepted or reject by the [`Holder of the LogisticsObject`](./concepts.md#holder-of-a-logistics-object)

 - A [VerificationRequest](https://onerecord.iata.org/ns/api#VerificationRequest) MUST only be acknowledged by the [`Holder of the LogisticsObject`](./concepts.md#holder-of-a-logistics-object)

 - An [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) where [isRequestedBy](https://onerecord.iata.org/ns/api#requestedBy) is the [`Holder of the LogisticsObject`](./concepts.md#holder-of-a-logistics-object) SHOULD be accepted and processed directly.

 - [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) and [VerificationRequest](https://onerecord.iata.org/ns/api#VerificationRequest) MUST only be revoked as long as it is in `REQUEST_PENDING` status.

 - [AccessDelegationRequest](https://onerecord.iata.org/ns/api#AccessDelegationRequest) and [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest) can be revoked as long as they are in `REQUEST_PENDING` or `REQUEST_ACCEPTED` status.

 - An [AccessDelegationRequest](https://onerecord.iata.org/ns/api#AccessDelegationRequest) MUST only be revoked by the `Delegator` or the `Delegate`

 - A [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest) MUST only be revoked by the `Requestor`/`Subscriber` or the `Publisher`

 - A [VerificationRequest](https://onerecord.iata.org/ns/api#VerificationRequest) or a [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) MUST only be revoked by the `Requestor` or the [`Holder of the LogisticsObject`](./concepts.md#holder-of-a-logistics-object)

+- The `hasRequestStatus` property MUST represent the current status of the [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest).

+- The `hasRequestStatusSince` property MUST indicate the date and time from which the current `hasRequestStatus` applies.

+- The `hasRequestStatusHistory` property MAY be used to expose previous request statuses.
+It MUST NOT contain the current status of the ActionRequest.

+- Whenever `hasRequestStatus` changes, the previous value of `hasRequestStatus` and its corresponding `hasRequestStatusSince` value SHOULD be appended as a `RequestStatusEntry` to `hasRequestStatusHistory`.

+- In a `RequestStatusEntry`, the property `isChangedBy` records the Organization that approved or performed the transition from the status represented by that entry to the next request status.

+- `RequestStatusEntry` records SHOULD be treated as immutable, except for correction of invalid data.

-- If errors occur while processing an accepted [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest), the [hasRequestStatus](https://onerecord.iata.org/ns/api#hasRequestStatus) of this [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) MUST be changed to [REQUEST_FAILED](https://onerecord.iata.org/ns/api#REQUEST_FAILED)
+- If errors occur while processing an accepted [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest), the [hasRequestStatus](https://onerecord.iata.org/ns/api#hasRequestStatus) of this [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) MUST be changed to [REQUEST_FAILED](https://onerecord.iata.org/ns/api#REQUEST_FAILED), and `hasRequestStatusSince` MUST be set to the date and time from which the failed status applies.

 **ActionRequest state diagram for AccessDelegationRequest, ChangeRequest, and SubscriptionRequest**